tus/tus-resumable-upload-protocol/protocol.md

 ### Termination

-This extension defines a way for Clients to terminate completed and unfinished uploads allowing Servers to free up used resources.
+This extension defines a way for the Client to terminate completed and unfinished uploads allowing the Server to free up used resources.

 If this extension is supported by the Server it MUST be announced by adding `termination` to the `Tus-Extension` header.